kierownik/Fluxbb-View-Own-Profile/readme.txt

 ##                    include/functions.php
 ##
 ##       DISCLAIMER:  Please note that 'mods' are not officially supported by
-##                    PunBB.
+##                    FluxBB.
 Installation of this modification is done at your
 ##                    own risk.
 Backup your forum database and any and all
 ##                    applicable files before proceeding.
 ##